Aahan-in-Space/aahaninspace-website/README.md

 It is hosted in a domain called aahaninspace.tk brought free of cost from Freenom Please read the README.md and the LICENSE.md before contributing.
-In GitHub issues, they will be labled Feature... and Issue... please do not spam posts marked as Spam should be ignored Thanks for taking the time to contribute!!
+In GitHub issues, they will be labled Feature... and Issue... please do not spam posts marked as Spam should be ignored If you think there is a security vulnerability go to the GitHub Security Tab, select advisories and click new draft advisory.
+Thanks for taking the time to contribute!!